Home Compare CDW vs HPQ

 CDW vs HP: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with HP carrying a narrow edge on profitability.
+HP leads structurally, with profitability as the clearest single gap between the two profiles.
 CDW still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity